tizayi/denoise-metrics/README.md

 # denoise-metrics
-A ways of testing denoising for types different of synchrotron data.
+A ways of testing denoising on different types of synchrotron data.